What’s The Difference Between PPC and SEO?

 PPC example on Google.

 Most advertising platforms, including Google Ads, work with real-time bids.
 You must understand the auction process of the advertisement platform you select.
+B2B PPC agency usually know how to optimize bids and manage campaigns to reach the right audience and generate quality leads.
 For example, if you’re using Google Ads, you’ll need to know that Ad Rank determines your ad position.

 Google states: